Corruption in Pakistan: Air Force corruption

+Navy handling of corruption allegations

+Pakistan Navy's officials were found guility of corruption in Karachi affair.
+Commissions of 6.25% of the contract, approximately €50 million, were paid out to the lobbying firms in Pakistan and France.
+Some €50m were allegedly paid as "sweeteners" to various senior Pakistan Navy admirals and officers as well as the political leaders.
+In 1996–97, the Naval Intelligence led by its Director-General, Rear-Admiral Tanvir Ahmed, secretly launched its investigations into this matter and began collecting physical evidence that eventually led to the exposure of Chief of Naval Staff, Admiral Mansurul Haq, in receiving massive monetary commissions in 1997.
+Massive media coverage and the news of the dismissals of one and two-star admirals tarnished the image of the Navy, with Admiral Fasih Bokhari, who took over the command of the Navy from Admiral Mansurul Haq, forced to attempt damage control of the situation.

 Judiciary

 In 2002, in a report titled "Nature and Extent of Corruption in the Public Sector", Transparency International (TI) Pakistan reported that the highest amounts of bribery were spent on people affiliated with the judiciary.
 Later in 2010, TI Pakistan presented a breakdown of the various actors in the judicial system involved in corruption.
-A majority of the participants reported that they, or someone in their household, has been subjected to an act of corruption while interacting with someone from the judiciary.
-When asked of the actors involved, 33.62% people said court employees, 23.73% said public prosecutors, 14.12% said witnesses, 12.43% said judges, 8.19% said opponent lawyer, 4.52% said magistrates while 3.39% mentioned others.
+A majority of the participants reported that they, or someone in their household, have been subjected to an act of corruption while interacting with someone from the judiciary.
+When asked of the actors involved, 33.62% people said court employees, 23.73% said public prosecutors, 14.12% said witnesses, 12.43% said judges, 8.19% said opponent lawyer, 4.52% said magistrates and 3.39% mentioned others.

-In a 2011 survey, TI Pakistan identified judiciary as the most corrupt institution in Pakistan alongside police.
-Nevertheless, with the proceedings of some high-impact corruption cases against government officials, including the prime minister, the Supreme Court demonstrated its positive role in tackling corruption.
+In a 2011 survey, TI Pakistan identified the judiciary as the most corrupt institution in Pakistan alongside the police.
+Nevertheless, with the proceedings of some high-impact corruption cases against government officials, including the Prime Minister, the Supreme Court demonstrated its positive role in tackling corruption.
 Where the apex court was being hailed for its anti-corruption efforts in 2013, Mehmoodul Hassan, a member of the Sindh Bar Council, alleged that nepotism and corruption were still "rampant" in the lower judiciary, particularly high courts and the lower courts, where people were unlawfully promoted within the judiciary.

+Legislative

+There have been high-profile corruption cases against high-ranking elected officials in Pakistan.
+In April 2018 former Prime Minister Nawaz Sharif was given a lifetime ban on political activities.
+Sharif was sentenced to 10 years in prison in July of 2018 for his involvement in real estate dealings in Panama.
+In November of 2023 a Pakistani court overturned Sharif's conviction, and he considered rejoining the political realm.
+In January 2025 former Prime Minister Imran Khan was sentenced to 14 years in prison and fined for leaking state secrets.